 Large, Investment Grade Partnership with Demonstrated Access to Capital.
-We are one of the largest publicly traded energy partnerships in the United States with over \$26 billion in total assets.
-Our senior unsecured debt is rated investment grade by Moody's Investors Service (Baa3), Standard & Poor's (BBB-) and Fitch Ratings (BBB-).
+We are the largest publicly traded energy partnership in the United States with approximately \$30 billion in total assets.
 We have demonstrated our access to debt and equity capital during volatile periods.

-Lower Cost of Equity Capital.
-We believe that our general partner's maximum incentive distribution level of 25% (as compared to 50% for most publicly traded master limited partnerships) provides us with a lower cost of equity capital than many of our competitors, enabling us to compete more effectively in acquiring assets and expanding our asset base.
+Lower Long-Term Cost of Equity Capital.
+Our recent acquisition of Enterprise GP Holdings L.P. ("Holdings"), the prior 100% owner of our general partner, resulted in the cancellation of our general partner's incentive distribution rights and the simplification of our partnership structure.
+We believe that our new capital structure provides us with a lower long-term cost of equity capital than many of our competitors and will enable us to compete more effectively in acquiring assets and expanding our asset base.

 Experienced Management Team.
 Historically, we have operated most of our pipelines and our largest natural gas processing and fractionation facilities.
 As the leading provider of midstream energy services, we have established a reputation in the industry as a reliable and cost-effective operator.
-The officers of our general partner average approximately 28 years of industry experience.
+The officers of our general partner average approximately 29 years of industry experience.